- Enables training for all US Army essential tasks

 The DATE Events List provides a small sample of possible events in any DATE scenario.
 These events characterize a broad range of threats and challenges in any operational environment, envisioned by current and emerging Army doctrine.

 Click an icon below to download boundary data in shapefile format for the specified region.
-Click on the country name for the corresponding PMESII web map. *NOTICE 12 SEP 2023 – A number of the web maps currently have faulty layer references.
-The staff members are aware of the issue and are working to resolve the problem.
+Click on the country name for the corresponding PMESII web map.

 Computer-Based Instruction, open to all.
 Includes fundamentals, OPFOR mindset, Selected Tactics (Approx. 8 hours).